Must-Know Tips to Use Dr. Cleaner

 What's more, when it comes to delete media files, documents, apps, Dr. Cleaner will remind you to confirm your selection or allow you to preview the files before deleting.
 Therefore, so long as you double check what you are going to delete, the files that you need will be safe and sound on your Mac.

 If you want to free up space on Mac without Dr. Cleaner, there is another mac cleaner recommended here, called FonePaw MacMaster, which is easy to use.
-It can scan the junk filess, repeated items, unneeded files and large & old files on your MacBook and then, you are able to remove them out of the Mac computer with one click so that your Mac will run faster than before.
+It can scan the system junk files, duplicate items, unneeded files and large & old files on your MacBook and then, you are able to remove them out of the Mac computer with one click so that your Mac will run faster than before.